Porges/ways-to-play/articles/games/take-it-away.md

-[Take It Away]{.game-title id="index-take-it-away"} is a game for 2–4 players invented by [Sid Sackson](/people/sid-sackson.html) [@Gamut, pp. 142–143], in which players try to capture the most point value of pieces from a shared set of pieces on the board.
+[Take It Away]{.game-title id="index-take-it-away"} is a game for 2–4 players invented by [Sid Sackson](/people/sid-sackson.html) [@Gamut, pp. 142–143], in which players try to achieve the highest score by capturing from a shared set of pieces on the board.

 ## Equipment